Gray Market operator Todd Moeller of Slumped Kitchen has pivoted to launching the Lifted Elephant Group (LEG) Non-Fungible Token (NFT).

 “I’m kind of kicking myself in the ass.
 But you know what, the best things come to those who wait,” he said.

-Moeller said he reviewing opportunities to obtain a license in New Jersey as well as working with legacy operators in New York State in their nascent market.
+Moeller said he reviewing opportunities to obtain a license in New Jersey as well as working with gray market legacy operators in New York State in their nascent market.

 Moeller would like both a dispensary and a delivery license.